miguelemosreverte/AkkaExactlyOnceDelivery/README.md

 # AkkaExactlyOnceDelivery
+## Avoiding AskTimeoutException

 **abstract**
-I will show how to send messages in Akka without fear of failure thanks to, AtLeastOnceDelivery, and then show how to achieve ExactlyOnceDelivery thanks to Deduplication.
+I will show how to send messages in Akka without fear of failure thanks to, Retry, and then show how to achieve ExactlyOnceDelivery thanks to Deduplication.

 **longer abstract**